Welcome to Tormek

 Can you fix a damaged edge on an axe?

 Even a heavily damaged axe edge can be repaired.
-Use a belt sander for major dents, then switch to a Tormek system to achieve a sharp edge.
-Alternatively, a Tormek T-8 or a Tormek T-4 with a coarse diamond wheel can handle the damage, but it’s more time-consuming for severe issues.
+Use a belt sander for major dents, then switch to your Tormek system to achieve a sharp edge.
+Alternatively, a Tormek T-8 or a Tormek T-4 with a coarse diamond grinding wheel can handle the damage, but it’s more time-consuming for severe issues.

 How often should you sharpen your axe?